 F - Failure.
 Fails to meet course objectives.
 Work at this level does not meet requirements for credit toward a degree.
 (0 grade points per unit.)

 WU - Failure Withdrawal Unauthorized.
-(4) The symbol WU indicates that an enrolled student did not complete course requirements and did not properly withdraw from the course.
-It is assigned when, in the opinion of the instructor, completed assignments or course activities, or both were insufficient to make normal evaluation of academic performance possible.
-(0 grade points per unit.)
+(4) The symbol WU indicates that an enrolled student did not withdraw from the course and also failed to complete course requirements.
+It is assigned when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
+For purposes of grade point average and progress point computation this symbol is equivalent to an F. (0 grade points per unit.)

 NC - No credit for units registered for, work of D or F quality in undergraduate courses and C, D, or F quality in 200-level courses.
 Replaces I grade in courses where CR/NC grading is used if required work is not completed within required time.
-(0 grade points per unit; no units allowed.)
+(0 grade points per unit; no units allowed for the degree.)